-All your early pregnancy scans and routine baby ultrasounds are performed personally by Miss Yu who is a fetal medicine specialist with 15 years’ extensive experience.
-She is accredited with the Fetal Medicine Foundation to perform ultrasound examinations and invasive procedures including CVS and Amniocentesis.
+All your early pregnancy scans, tests and routine baby ultrasounds are performed personally by Miss Yu who is a fetal medicine specialist with 18 years’ extensive experience.
+Awarded expert accreditation from the Fetal Medicine Foundation she performs ultrasound examinations and invasive procedures including CVS and Amniocentesis.

 On occasion Chrissie also refers scans to her colleague and world-renowned fetal medicine expert Professor Nicolaides at The Fetal Medicine Centre, London W1.
-She also works with Dr Nicolaides at King’s College Hospital where they perform highly-specialised in-utero fetal medicine procedures for the NHS.
+She also works with Dr Nicolaides at King’s College Hospital and Queen Charlotte’s Hospital where they perform highly-specialised in-utero fetal medicine procedures for the NHS.

 Early Pregnancy Viability Scan or Dating Scan